YiLimath/YiLimath.github.io/_posts/2024-09-13-blog-post-1-Birational-AngehrnSiu.md

   - Complex analytic geometry
 ---

-The aim of this not is try to summarize the important idea in the proof of Fujita conjecture.
+The aim of this note is to try to summarize the important idea in the proof of the Fujita conjecture.

 ## Note-1 Theorem of Angehrn and Siu